-Section 1 When appropriate and at least annually, a control function shall independently review if the firm's remuneration complies with the remuneration policy.
-When needed, the control function shall immediately report the results of its review to the board of directors at least annually and no later than in conjunction with the adoption of the annual accounts.
+When appropriate and at least annually, a control function should independently review if the firm's remuneration complies with the remuneration policy.
+The control function should, when necessary, immediately and at least annually report the results of the review to the board of directors no later than in conjunction with the adoption of the annual report.

-The control function can consist of an internal, existing control body, such as internal audit, risk control or a specially appointed function.
+The control function can consist of an internal, existing control body, such as an internal audit, risk control or specially appointed function.
 The firm may also engage external consultants to carry out the tasks of the function, e.g. accountants.